-The tap list is everchanging but the quality is always high.
-Locally owned, locally crafted, and looking at ways to sustainably produce beer, you can find the inviting atmosphere of the taproom coupled with the inspiring flavors of concoctions like desert citrus or brown sugar rum cake.
+The tap list is ever-changing, but the quality is always high.
+Locally owned, locally crafted, and looking at ways to produce beer sustainably, you can find the inviting atmosphere of the taproom coupled with the inspiring flavors of concoctions like desert citrus or brown sugar rum cake.

-They do have different themed nights, so depending on when you visit, you could experience live music, an open mic, trivia, or more.
+Depending on your visit, they have different themed nights, so you could experience live music, an open mic, trivia, or more.

 Lappert’s Premium Gourmet Ice Cream & Dole Whip

-There are plenty of things to keep you busy in and around Palm Desert.
-If you have time and the spirit of adventure, you can continue exploring with a number of the Best Day Trips From Palm Springs that the following.
+Plenty of things keep you busy in and around Palm Desert.
+If you have time and the spirit of adventure, you can continue exploring with a number of the Best Day Trips From Palm Springs that follow.

 Joshua Tree National Park

-Joshua Tree National Park offers a diverse range of activities for nature enthusiasts and adventurers.
-It is more than seeing striking scenery, it’s about exploring and experiencing the landscapes.
+Joshua Tree National Park offers various activities for nature enthusiasts and adventurers.
+More than seeing striking scenery, it’s about exploring and experiencing the landscapes.

 Iconic Joshua Trees dot the vast rocky expanse.
-You can follow the hiking trails, look for signs of coyotes, or trek to the likes of the Hidden Valley and Barker Dam.
+You can follow the hiking trails, look for signs of coyotes, or trek to the Hidden Valley and Barker Dam.

 Test your skills at rock climbing by conquering the granite formations at Jumbo Rocks or Ryan Mountain.
 Take your time beneath the night sky in one of the world’s few designated International Dark Sky Parks.

 One of the best ways to experience the area is to take an off-roading tour of Joshua Tree National Park.
-This tour sells out fast, so book it well in advance of your trip.
+This tour sells out fast, so book it well before your trip.

 Explore an abandoned mine, travel to an elevation of over 5,180 feet for the Keys View panorama, or soak in the tranquil desert ambiance far from signs of civilization.
 It is a vast and treacherous desert.
-Bring plenty of water, some food, and make sure you are connected in case of emergencies.
+Bring plenty of water and food, and ensure you are connected in emergencies.